drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/_index.md

 ## Accounting Movements is just graph theory

-Accounting is really the tracking of resources.
-This article was inspired by a post explaining accounting for computer scientists by {{% ref Kleppmann2011%}}.
+Accounting is the tracking of resources in order to answer question..
+This article was inspired by a post explaining accounting for computer scientists by
+{{% ref Kleppmann2011%}}.
 The key insight is to view accounting transactions as a [graph](<https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>) which is a set of nodes (accounts) joined by edges (transactions).